oehrlis/o-db-docker/lab/ex07/1x07en-Solution.md

-## Solution 1: Get known the Environment
+## Solution 7: OraDBA Docker Image

 The following steps are performed in this exercise: